A Complete Guide to Conversion of Company

 The liability of the LLP or Limited Liability Partnership, which is a separate legal entity, is capped at the agreed-upon portion of the partner’s investment in the LLP.
 In an LLP, the major attraction is that a partner is not liable or accountable for the carelessness or wrongdoing of another partner.

-Additionally, any other business structure, including a partnership created in accordance with the Indian Partnership Act of 1932, a private limited company, and an unlisted public limited company, may convert to an LLP in accordance with the LLP Act’s rules and the proper legal procedures.
-The LLP firm’s conversion to a partnership firm is now discussed.
+Additionally, any other business structure, including a partnership created in accordance with the Indian Partnership Act of 1932, a private limited company, and an unlisted public limited company, may convert to an LLP in accordance with the LLP Act’s rules and proper legal procedures.
+The conversion of an LLP firm to a partnership firm is now discussed.

 Private Limited Company to OPC or One Person Company Conversion

-Beginning on April 1, 2014, Section 18 of the Act expressly permits the conversion of a private limited company that is already registered.
+Beginning on April 1, 2014, Section 18 of the Act expressly permits the conversion of a registered private limited company.

-The responsibilities and contractual obligations of the business before conversion would not be affected by the conversion of PLC to OPC; these claims, liabilities, and obligations would continue to be legally enforceable, and the subsequently formed new OPC would be accountable for them.
+The business’s responsibilities and contractual obligations before conversion would not be affected by the conversion of PLC to OPC; these claims, liabilities, and obligations would continue to be legally enforceable, and the subsequently formed new OPC would be accountable for them.

 Private Limited Company to LLP or Limited Liability Partnership Conversion